 7 P.M.
 VS. St. Louis • Xcel Center • FSN, 100.3-FM

-Injuries: Wild RW Torrey Mitchell (sick) is probable; G Josh Harding (symptoms related to multiple sclerosis) is out.
-Blues RW T.J.
-Oshie (foot) and RW Jamie Langenbrunner (hip) are out.
+Injuries: Wild C Matt Cullen (lower body), RW Dany Heatley (shoulder) and G Josh Harding (symptoms related to multiple sclerosis) are out.
+Halak (groin), RW T.J.
+Oshie (foot) and RW Jamie Langenbrunner (hip surgery) are out for the Blues.
+C Scott Nichol (lower body) is questionable.